OWASP/DevGuide/03-Build/0x11-Cryptography.md

 ###Using Cryptography to Solve Practical Problems

-Amongst the two most common uses of cryptography securing data-at-rest (e.g., stored in a file or a database) and securing data in transit.
+Among the two most common uses of cryptography securing data-at-rest (e.g., stored in a file or a database) and securing data in transit.
 When we use the term "securing" data via cryptography, we are generally referring to providing confidentiality and ensuring data integrity / authenticity.
 That is the minimum expectations of using cryptography to "secure" data as discussed in this section and subsections.

 ##Securing Data at Rest